jpane24/OVtool/README.md

 want to analyze how sensitive their research findings are to unobserved confounders that were not included in their propensity score and outcome models.
-It will estimate the potential impact of the unobserved counfounders on both the estimated treatment or exposure effects as well as on the statistical significance of an analysis.
+It will estimate the potential impact of the unobserved confounders on both the estimated treatment or exposure effects as well as on the statistical significance of an analysis.

 # Examples: Synthetic Substance Use Data

-This package is demonstrated using a synthetic data set that was derived from a large scale observational study on youth in substance use treatment.
+This package is demonstrated using a synthetic data set that was derived from a large-scale observational study on youth in substance use treatment.
 More specifically, it contains a subset of measures from the Global Appraisal of Individual Needs biopsychosocial assessment instrument (GAIN) (Dennis, Titus et al. 2003) from sites that